Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Refereed Bradley-Terry-Luce (RBTL)

-The RBTL model is very similar to the BTL model with one small difference.
-We also take into account the grader.
+The RBTL model [@shah_case_nodate] is very similar to the BTL model with one small difference.
+We also take into account the skill of the grader.

 So the probability of student $j$ beating student $k$ with student $i$ grading the matchup is: